-- Why?
 Urban landscapes contribute significantly to coastal pollution mainly through inappropriate gardening practices such as over-watering, poor run-off management, and over-use of pesticides and fertilizers.
 The California Friendly ® and native plants featured at the Coastkeeper Garden will require less water, fertilizers, and herbicides than our typical landscaping choices.
-The Coastkeeper Garden will also highlight new and improved technologies such as ET controllers, drip irrigation, alternative turf, and reservoir style patio containers that decrease water use.
+The Coastkeeper Garden highlights new and improved technologies such as ET controllers, drip irrigation, alternative turf, and reservoir style patio containers that decrease water use.
 Other Garden features include:

-- Education: A wealth of educational opportunities exists at the Coastkeeper Garden.
-The purpose of the Garden is to teach the community about the importance of individual stewardship in protecting our natural resources.
-Activities will range from field trips for school children to college research projects, drought tolerant landscape demonstrations and classes on local natural history.
+Coastkeeper Garden teaches community members about the importance of individual stewardship in protecting our natural resources.
+Activities range from field trips for school children to college research projects, drought tolerant landscape demonstrations and classes on local natural history.

 According to the California Urban Water Conservation Council (2005), demonstration gardens “increase the public’s awareness of the importance of landscape water use efficiency and inspire them to action.”
 Our vision is that Garden visitors will adopt a new gardening culture.
-Our sustainable Garden will: promote self-sufficiency with regard to materials and maintenance, increase public access to open space and gathering places; increase urban canopy cover and ecological habitats; reconnect residents to our native habitats; and create new standards for aesthetic and landscape management in parks and urban landscapes.
+Our sustainable Garden: promotes self-sufficiency with regard to materials and maintenance, increases public access to open space and gathering places; increases urban canopy cover and ecological habitats; reconnects residents to our native habitats; and create new standards for aesthetic and landscape management in parks and urban landscapes.